Serving NYC, Bronx, New York City, Brooklyn1-844-237-3440

 More about The PowerBrace™ I-Beam System

-Helical anchors have been used to stabilize foundations and retaining walls for years -- and they've proven to be quite effective.
+Helical anchors have been used to stabilize foundations for years -- and they've proven to be quite effective.
 They are designed like a screw and can be mechanically advanced through the soil with heavy equipment.

 To install a helical anchor in the wall one of two things must be done: Either the wall must have a large hole cut in it for each anchor, or the outside of the home will need to be excavated at each anchor point to attach the helical pier section to the rod that will advance the anchor into the earth.